orchest/orchest/docs/source/fundamentals/environments.rst

 1. Create the new conda Environment in your setup script with the desired Python version.
 2. Store the relevant environment variables in ``/home/jovyan/.orchestrc`` which will be sourced on startup.

-Configuring an Environment with Python 3.10 using mamba:
+For example, configuring an Environment with Python 3.10 using mamba:

 .. code-block:: bash